EternityForest/pavillion/security.md

 ## Asymmetric setup process

+### 11: ECC Nonce (S>C)
+An ECC Nonce message serves the role of a standard nonce message, but contains only the 32 byte server nonce followed by the 16 byte client challenge.
+The entire data contents are encrypted using the client selected cipher's specified asymetric encryption.
+Because the counter is 0, a random 24 byte nonce is selected and prepended to the encrypted data.

-### 12: ECC Client Info
+### 12: ECC Client Info (C>S)
 Upon receiving a Nonce message with a correct challenge, a client wishing to use ECC  must send an ECC client info message with opcode 12 instead of a standard client info message.

-This message contains an encrypted message to the server's public key, that contains the server's challenge followed by a 32 byte key that the client will use to send messages to the server.

-An ECC client info has a counter value of 0, followed by a 6 byte, followed by a signed message containing the 32 byte server nonce(As a challenge response), followed by the 32 byte key that will be used to send messages TO the server, followed by the key that will be used to send messages to the client, followed by the 8 byte current client counter.
+An ECC client info has a counter value of 0, followed by a 12 byte, followed by the one byte cipher number.

+This is followed by a signed and encrypted message containing the 16 byte client ID, the 32 byte server nonce(As a challenge response), followed by the 32 byte key that will be used to send messages TO the server, followed by the key that will be used to send messages to the client, followed by the 8 byte current client counter.

+Because the counter is 0, a random 24 byte nonce is selected and prepended to the encrypted data.

 Asymetric setup Errors will be resolved my resending nonce requests or nonces as appropriate to restart the handshake process.